 Phil MeekinView Profile

-In 2016, there was a steep rise in country court judgements (CCJs) against consumers, new figures from the Registry Trust have revealed.
+In 2016, there was a steep rise in County Court Judgements (CCJs) against consumers, figures from the Registry Trust revealed.
 The Registry Trust operates the Register of Judgements, Orders and Fines for England and Wales on behalf of the Ministry of Justice.

-A CCJ is a court order that any creditor can apply to the court for and the court order will be filed against an individual or company that fails to repay money owed to them.
-Figures hit record highs last year with the number reaching 912,389 judgements registered against consumers in 2016.
-This is a 24% increase on the 730,000+ judgements registered in 2015.
+Any creditor can apply for a CCJ; a court order will be filed against an individual or company that fails to repay money owed to the creditor.
+Figures hit record highs in 2016, with 912,389 judgements registered against consumers that year; a 24% increase on the 730,000+ judgements registered in 2015.

-This rise is the fourth consecutive one and is now at the highest figure on record.
-There are fears that this increase will have implications for people wanting to obtain mortgages, credit cards or even bank accounts in future.
+This rise is the fourth consecutive one, and the highest figure on record at the time.
+There are fears that this increase will have implications for people wanting to obtain mortgages, credit cards or even bank accounts in the future.

-A CCJ is removed from the register if paid off in full within 30 days of its issue, if it is not dealt with in this time it will remain on the individual/company’s credit file for six years.
-After a judgement is received, it means the court has decided the company or individual owe the money to the person who brought the charge against them.
+A CCJ is removed from the register if it’s paid off in full within 30 days of the issuing date.
+If it is not dealt within this time, it will remain on the credit file of the individual or company for six years.
+After a judgement is received, it means the debt has been recognised by the courts.

-Whatever this rise in CCJs against consumers means it is worrying many experts and interested parties, especially debt charities, who feel that this does point towards a potential rise in debt levels for many individuals should inflation reach higher levels later this year as predicted.
+Whatever this rise in CCJs against consumers means, it is worrying many experts and interested parties.
+Debt charities, especially, feel this points towards a potential increase of debt levels for many individuals, should inflation reach higher levels later this year as predicted.